aimenhamed/aimenhamed/README.md

 **About Me**

 - 🎧💻 I’m currently a Software Engineering Undergraduate student at UNSW, Sydney
-- 🕵️ I’m currently exploring front end web development.
+- 🕵️ I’m currently exploring cloud native development.
-- 🤔 My interest lies in full stack web development and cyber security.
+- 🤔 My interest lies in cyber security and web development.
+- 👨‍💻 Most of my experience is with full stack web development and DevOps.
 - 💬 Ask me about anything!
 - 📫 Email me at [aimenhamedwork@gmail.com](mailto:aimenhamedwork@gmail.com).